dscotese/kraken-grid/README.md

 When you place an order through trade.kraken.com or through kraken.com, it will have a `userref` of zero.
 It will be displayed but ignored for the purposes of the grid trading it does.
 When you place an order through the bot, it will have a userref and the bot will assume you have not yet decided at what price to close it.
 It will ask _every time_ `report` is called, for example, from `auto` and it will do nothing until you answer.
 It will ask for every order that doesn't have a conditional close, and fill out the internal record of prices using your answer.
 To skip the rest of its requests for prices, answer with a question mark.
 If you're still running `auto`, however, it's going to ask again in N seconds.

 ### Handling pasted commands
 I use Excel to calculate my grid prices so I like to copy the commands that Excel builds for me.
-I thought Node would accept multiline iput as several pieces of input but it doesn't.
+I thought Node would accept multiline input as several pieces of input but it doesn't.
 They are all combined into one large input string that I first broke up using CHR(13) (whatever that was in Javascript, I can't remember now), but process.stdin handles it a little differently.
 Search for `readable` to see how I handled it.

 ## HELP!
 This code is messy and monolithic.
 It works for me and I didn't want to keep waiting until I cleaned it up to publish it.
 I haven't yet put enough thought into how (and whether) I would break it up into smaller files with specific purposes, so I'd love to see proposals.
 One of the major motivations I have for publishing it is that as more people use a strategy like "grid trader" to balance their savings, the prices of the cryptos with which they do it will become more stable.